Family Engagement Policy and Compact

 Efforts will be made to ensure parents/caregivers are actively involved in the development, implementation, monitoring, and evaluation of the school’s Title I program, including the following:

-Engage caregiver input when developing the Title I Schoolwide Plan and the Title I Parent and Family Engagement Policy and Compact.
+- Engage caregiver input when developing the Schoolwide Plan and the Title I Parent and Family Engagement Policy and Compact.

-Seek feedback from families on programs within the Title I Schoolwide Plan, offer opportunities for caregivers to submit comments about programs they may not find satisfactory, and submit any such comments with the Title I Schoolwide Plan to FCPS central offices.
+- Seek feedback from families on programs within the Schoolwide Plan, offer opportunities for caregivers to submit comments about programs they may not find satisfactory and submit any such comments with the Title I Schoolwide Plan to FCPS central offices.

-Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Eco Discovery Night and Art Walk, Outdoor cleanup days, and Teach-r-Treat.
+- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Outdoor cleanup days and Teach-r-Treat.

-Provide opportunities for caregivers to volunteer within the school in various ways, such as Eco Discovery Night and Art Walk, Outdoor cleanup days, and Teach-r-Treat.
+- Provide opportunities for caregivers to volunteer within the school in various ways, such as Math Night, Partners in Print, Outdoor cleanup days, and Teach-r-Treat.

 Effective Communication with Parents